Jump to:

-About This Fried Oyster Recipe
+About This Fried Oysters Recipe

 Pan fried oysters are a delightful appetizer that can easily become a main course when served with a bit of coleslaw, a brightly flavored salad or, lets admit it - fries.
 Our recipe can be executed in two different ways - breaded fried oysters or battered fried oysters.
 We leave the choice to you.